-A short break provides opportunities for children and young people with disabilities to take part in positive activities, working towards agreed outcomes whilst also providing respite for their families/carers from their daily caring role.
+A short break provides opportunities for children and young people with disabilities, who are assessed to be eligible for our service, to take part in positive activities, working towards agreed outcomes whilst also providing respite for their families/carers from their daily caring role.

 Short breaks can take place in the home or in the community and are personal to the child and young person's individual needs.
 They can include day, evening, overnight, weekend or holiday activities.